cysouw/pandoc-ling/readme.md

 There are of course much more possibilities to extend the structure of a linguistic examples, like third or fourth subdivisions of labels (often using small roman numerals as a third level) or multiple glossing lines in the interlinear example.
 Also, the content of the header is sometimes found right-aligned to the right of the interlinear example (language into to the top, reference to the bottom).
 All such options are currently not supported by `pandoc-ling`.

 Under the hood, this structure is prepared by `pandoc-ling` as a table.
 Tables are reasonably well transcoded to different document formats.
 Specific layout considerations mostly have to be set manually.
 Alignment of the text should work in most exports.
 Some `CSS` styling is proposed by `pandoc-ling`, but can of course be overruled.
+For latex (and beamer) special output is prepared using various available latex packages (see options, below).

 # Introducing `pandoc-ling`